Skip to content ↓

 Offers of a Sixth Form place will be conditional upon GCSE results and borderline cases would be considered using the admissions criteria above.

-Subject Specific Sixth Form Entry Requirements 2025
+Subject Specific Sixth Form Entry Requirements 2026

-A Level Subjects
+A Level Subject

 Art & Design - Fine Art

-Grade 6 in Art
+Grade 6 in an Art and Design GCSE

 Biology

-Grade 7 in Biology or grades 7-7 in Combined Science (grade 7 in the Biology unit) and grade 6 in Mathematics.
+Grade 7 in Biology or grades 7-7 in Combined Science (grade 7 in the Biology unit) and grade 6 in Mathematics

 Business